• Skip to primary navigation

 Jump to Recipe

-Making a batch of homemade granola ready for breakfasts for the week is somehow extremely satisfying.
-Maybe it is the feeling of having planned and accomplished something useful.
+Making a batch of homemade cherry almond granola ready for breakfasts for the week is somehow extremely satisfying.
+Perfect for the weekend ahead!

-This granola takes minutes to mix together and not long to bake.
-The flavours are great and it contains no added refined sugar (sweetened with honey) or butter.
+This cherry almond granola recipe takes minutes to mix together and not long to bake.

-I enjoy my homemade granola on top of some Greek yoghurt with berries for breakfast or for a light dessert, and sometimes even straight out of the jar if short on time!
+I enjoy my homemade cherry almond granola on top of some Greek yoghurt with berries for breakfast or for a light dessert, and sometimes even straight out of the jar if short on time!

 1. Place oats, desiccated coconut, glacé cherries, coconut oil, honey and almond butter in a large bowl.

-3. Press into a square baking tray (I used silicone tray).
+1. Press into a square baking tray (I use a silicone tray).

-If you don’t like desiccated coconut, why not switch it for ground almonds, or chopped hazelnuts?
+• If you don’t like desiccated coconut, why not switch it for ground/flaked almonds, or chopped hazelnuts?

-The glace cherries can be switched for dried apricots, dried pineapple, dried mango or whatever dried fruit you prefer.
+• The glace cherries can be switched for dried apricots, dried pineapple, dried mango, raisins, sultanas or whatever dried fruit you prefer.

 Healthy Ingredients